 One of the most important criteria for ranking—if not the most important criteria—is your shipping speed.
-More specifically, Walmart’s 2-day free shipping tag is a major element for winning the buy box and earning a higher organic position.
+Walmart offers several fast-shipping programs, the most important arguably being the Walmart Free TwoDay shipping program.
+The 2-day tag awarded to participating sellers is a big factor in winning the buy box and earning a higher organic position.

 This program is currently offered to sellers who can meet strict standards or are working with Walmart’s official fulfillment partner, Deliverr.